oferwald/transposh/readme.txt

 By default, automatic translation is on and it should be kicking in.
 If its off, and you don’t have enough privileges to translate, nothing will happen.

-Please be reminded of the following “rules”
+Please be reminded of the following “rules of thumb”

 1. A language marked as viewable will have its flag shown inside the widget.
 1. A language marked for editing will allow a translator (anyone marked in the ‘who can translate’ section) to manually edit the page. i.e. the translate check-box will appear in the widget.